Medication Search: Apo-Divalproex

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-Each red, oval, biconvex, enteric-coated tablet, engraved "APO" on one side and "125" on the other, contains divalproex sodium equivalent to 125 mg of valproic acid.
+Each red, oval, biconvex, enteric-coated tablet, engraved "125" on both sides, contains divalproex sodium equivalent to 125 mg of valproic acid.
 Nonmedicinal ingredients: FD&C Red No. 30 Aluminum Lake, eudragit, FD&C Yellow No. 6, guar gum, hydroxypropyl methylcellulose, hydroxypropyl cellulose, methacrylic acid copolymer dispersion, microcrystalline cellulose, polyethylene glycol, talc, titanium dioxide, and triethyl citrate.

-Each peach, oval, biconvex, enteric-coated tablet, engraved "APO" on one side and "250" on the other, contains divalproex sodium equivalent to 250 mg of valproic acid.
+Each peach, oval, biconvex, enteric-coated tablet, engraved "250" on both sides, contains divalproex sodium equivalent to 250 mg of valproic acid.
 Nonmedicinal ingredients: eudragit, FD&C Yellow No. 6, guar gum, hydroxypropyl methylcellulose, hydroxypropyl cellulose, methacrylic acid copolymer dispersion, microcrystalline cellulose, polyethylene glycol, talc, titanium dioxide, and triethyl citrate.

-Each pink, oval, biconvex, enteric-coated tablet, engraved "APO" on one side and "500" on the other, contains divalproex sodium equivalent to 500 mg of valproic acid.
+Each pink, oval, biconvex, enteric-coated tablet, engraved "500" on both sides, contains divalproex sodium equivalent to 500 mg of valproic acid.
 Nonmedicinal ingredients: FD&C Red No. 33, eudragit, guar gum, hydroxypropyl methylcellulose, hydroxypropyl cellulose, methacrylic acid copolymer dispersion, microcrystalline cellulose, polyethylene glycol, red ferric oxide (orange shade), talc, titanium dioxide, and triethyl citrate.

 The recommended adult dose of divalproex to treat seizures is based on weight and the final dose is determined by control of seizures with minimal side effects.
 The recommended initial dosage is 15 mg per kg of body weight per day.
 Your doctor may then suggest increasing at one-week intervals by 5 to 10 mg per kg of body weight per day until seizures are controlled or side effects prevent further increases.
 The maximum recommended dosage is 60 mg per kg of body weight per day.